AHuffmyer/EarlyLifeHistory_Energetics/README.md

 #### Symbiont ITS2

 Symbiont ITS2 sequences were analyzed using the [SymPortal pipeline](https://symportal.org/).
 Symbiont communities at the DIV level were analyzed in the `ITS2_strains.Rmd` file.
 Filtering and subsampling were conducted in this R script.
+We further performed downsampling tests to determine detection limits in the `ITS2_downsampling.Rmd` script.

 Raw sequence files can be found on NCBI SRA under BioProject PRJNA900235.